Get out of your grilling rut with this juicy Grilled Turkey Breast recipe perfect for any time of the year.

 Personally, I love turkey.
 Thanksgiving turkey is one of my favorite things to make and eat, but it happens only once a year.
-This Grilled Turkey Breast recipe is my nod to the wonderful turkey and how to enjoy it all year long.
-It’s just as easy as grilling any other type of meat, especially when you know the keys to success.
+This Grilled Turkey Breast recipe is my nod to the wonderful turkey and how to enjoy it in different ways all year long.
+It's just as easy as grilling any other type of meat, especially when you know the keys to success.

 How to buy

 Getting your hands on any type of turkey throughout the year is a piece of cake at most grocery stores.
 I simply asked the butcher to order me fresh turkey breast halves and they were ready for pick up the next day.
 They didn’t cost anything more than they usually would.
-Each turkey breast cost between $8-10 depending on size and easily feeds 2 people.
+Each bone-in turkey breast cost between $8-10 depending on size and easily feeds 2 people.

 Since you have to grill bone-in turkey for a while to fully cook it, brining is an essential step to ensure it stays juicy and flavorful.
 Brining is simply marinating in a solution with a higher salt content.
 The salt allows water to flow into the cells and keep them hydrated throughout cooking.
 It also helps to flavor the meat.
 Turkey is super versatile and great at soaking up all the flavor of whatever marinade or seasoning it's cooked with.

-This brine-marinade is a killer combination of big flavors, perfect for summer: beer, yogurt, garlic, salt, pepper, and fresh herbs.
+This brine-marinade is a killer combination of big flavors, perfect for summer: beer, yogurt, garlic, salt, black pepper, and fresh herbs.
 It’s very easy to make and packs in big flavor.

 In order to fully cook this turkey breast without burning it, indirect grilling is the way to go.
 This means you cook the meat on a part of the grill that is turned off.
 To do this, pre-heat your whole grill, then right before putting the meat on, turn off one burner.
 The side of the grill with the burner off is the side to cook your meat on.